BloomTech-Labs/human-rights-first-docdb-ds/README.md

 ### Getting Started
-- Fork and clone the repo to install it as your own remote.
+- Clone the repo to install it as your own remote.
   - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Repository.
-- run: `pip install` to download all dependencies.
+- run: `pip install -r requirements.txt` to download all dependencies.

 ### Key Features